IBM-Cloud/onprem-integration-demo/README.md

 	Select "IBM Installer", the screen should look as shown.
 Note down the Gateway ID.
 It is needed in step 3b. ![](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/screenshots/sg-native-installer.png)

-3. Install the Secure Gateway client using the native installer
+3. Install the Secure Gateway client into your VM using the native installer

-	a) Download the native installer using "wget".
+	a) Within the terminal of your VM download the native installer using "wget".
 The file name needs to match the one shown in step 2c.
 	```
 	$ wget https://sgmanager.ng.bluemix.net/installers/ibm-securegateway-client-1.3.1+client_amd64.deb
 	```
 	b) Create an Access Control List (ACL) to allow access to the tcp port used by MySQL.
-The following creates the file "sgacl.conf" and populates it with the rule "acl allow :3306" - allow access to port 3306.
+The following first creates the needed directory, then the file "sgacl.conf" and populates it with the rule "acl allow :3306" - allow access to port 3306.
 	```
+	$ sudo mkdir /etc/ibm

 	$ sudo bash -c 'echo "acl allow :3306" > /etc/ibm/sgacl.conf'

 	```